-Since 2007, an AeroMACS Trial has been underway at the NASA Glenn Research Center Testbed located on the Cleveland Hopkins International Airport to enable the standard validation.
-In 2015, more than 20 airports worldwide are in the process of, or have completed testing AeroMACS, including Boston Logan Airport, Chengdu Airport, Dallas Fort Worth Airport, Daytona Airport, Melbourne Airport, Milan Malpensa Airport, Oberpfaffenhofen Airport, San Francisco Airport, Sendai Airport, Syracuse Airport, Toulouse Airport, and Otis Air Force Base.
+Since 2007, an AeroMACS Trial has been underway at the NASA Glenn Research Center Testbed located at the Cleveland Hopkins International Airport to enable the standard validation.
+More than 30 airports worldwide have implemented or are in the process of implementing AeroMACS deployments, including Beijing Capital International Airport, Boston Logan Airport, Chengdu Airport, Daytona Airport, Melbourne Airport, Milan Malpensa Airport, Oberpfaffenhofen Airport, San Francisco Airport, Sendai Airport, Syracuse Airport, Toulouse Airport, Otis Air Force Base, and others.

 The WiMAX Forum is committed to helping the global aviation industry upgrade its airport surface communications systems with powerful and economical solutions, and participation in the WiMAX Forum AWG is open to all WiMAX Forum member companies.
+Only WiMAX Forum Members can certify products to guarantee interoperability and standard compliance for AeroMACS, WiGRID, and WiMAX; secure networks using Public Key Infrastructure (PKI) certificates; develop technical specifications; influence favorable regulatory environments; and contribute to the growth of the industry through standards development that satisfy the market needs, among other advantages.
 If your company is not a member, email us to learn more about how you can participate: firstname.lastname@example.org.
 You can also learn more about joining the WiMAX Forum today!

 To learn more about AeroMACS, please click on the following: